Motion-Capture-Course/Motion-Capture-Course.github.io/Metaprint/docs/Lesson4.md

 2. Only **solo movement** can be detected.
 But you can process more than 1 video to animate more than 1 character!
 3. Fingers and faces cannot be detected.
 Please film references with large movements!
 We have an example of filming a video with a phone and doing motion capture.
 Here is the result:
 ![](\Lesson4\Steve.gif)
+4. We should capture the legs, otherwise it will look weird!
 ### Option 2: find reference videos online!
 If you don't have much time to record a video, you can still find references from the internet. e.g. dance covers, and action film cuts